Ning-D/Drone_Badminton_Track/README.md

 # Drone_Badminton_Track

-#Data:

-*Badminton Drone Video can be downloaded from

 # The code for player tracking with yolo v5 and deepsort
 It worked well in badminton doubles, but may not work well for more complex MOT.